 Visiting Yellowstone National Park has been on my bucket list for quite some time.
-The lure of gushing geysers, bubbling hot springs, colorful and dramatic scenery, and roaming wild animals had me in wanderlust over this destination for many years.
+The lure of gushing geysers, bubbling hot springs, colourful and dramatic scenery, and roaming wild animals had me in wanderlust over this destination for many years.

 This past June we finally made it happen!